ucsb-cs16/s23/_staffers/vaishali.md

 photo: 404.png
 ---

 Vaishali Surianarayanan is the instructor for this course.
-(Add more bio details here later.)
+She is a fourth year PhD candidate in the CS Theory Lab.
+She loves to teach.
+In her free time you can find her singing or painting.